cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 ### As downloadable packages

-The downloadable packages allow for an offline installation of the cli and are distributed as rpm, deb and tar.gz packages for Linux and OS X.
+The downloadable packages allow for an offline installation of the cli and are distributed as rpm, deb and tar.gz packages for Linux.

 For Windows, there's currently a limited distributable.
 Read below for Windows support.

+For OS X, an online installation script is available.
+Read below for OS X support.

 ###  As a downloadable installation script